You cite a source in your paper and suddenly it says:

 - The disambiguation is 'by design', not a bug

-- Already inserted citations must be inserted manually again (Please note that you must use the source cited IN THE DOCUMENT, here marked with orange)
+- Already inserted citations must be inserted manually again (Please note that you must use the source cited IN THE DOCUMENT, here marked with orange.)

 Once you understand this behaviour, the problem can be quickly resolved – and avoided in future.